oclint/oclint-docs/intro/overview.rst

 OCLint started as a `research project <http://www.cs.uh.edu/news-events/thesis-defenses/2012/04.02-lQi.html>`_ at the `University of Houston`_.
 Since then, OCLint has been rewritten and grown to be a 100% open source project.
 OCLint is designed to serve both academia and industry.
 Our goal is to spread the importance of code quality, and to make OCLint a must-have tool for developers who program in C, C++ and Objective-C languages.

-OCLint is compatible with Mac OS X, major BSD and Linux variants.
+OCLint is compatible with macOS, major BSD and Linux variants.
 Porting to Windows is experimental with community effort.

 Get Started
 -----------